 It’s quite astounding to see this artistic process preserved and utilized still to this date.
 Own a piece of this history by purchasing a handcrafted item in the gift shop, or marvel at the creations in the art gallery.

 As a massive nerd of paper art and letterpress design, I quickly fell in love with Hatch Show Print.
 Next time I’m in Nashville, I’ll come back for a full tour of Hatch Show Print for sure.
 Whether you go shopping or taking a tour, this unique spot deserves a place on your 3 days in Nashville itinerary.

 For lunch, I took an Uber to the Vanderbilt University campus to dine at Grins Vegetarian Cafe.
 Open to the public, the restaurant was populated mostly by university students in search of a hearty vegetarian or vegan meal.

-I opted to try the vegan mac n cheese, which took a little bit of time to prepare, but it was worth the wait.
+I tried the vegan mac n cheese, which took a little bit of time to prepare, but it was worth the wait.
 The pasta was every bit as ooey-gooey delicious as its dairy-filled counterpart.
 I have to admit that wandering around the university campus and dining here was fun because it brought me back to my days as a student.
 Definitely include it on your 3 day Nashville itinerary.

-From the university, I walked from the campus to the Hillsboro Neighbourhood to check out a few public art murals, shops, and cafes.
+From the university, I walked from the campus to the Hillsboro Neighborhood to check out a few public art murals, shops, and cafes.
 There are numerous coffee shops and boutique stores to catch your attention.
 Enjoy a little retail therapy here or refuel with a caffeinated beverage.
 You can easily spend your entire day in Nashville at Hillsboro if you wanted, though I recommend spending a couple hours of your 3 days in Nashville here.

 Not to be confused with Bicentennial Park, Centennial Park is home to Nashville’s Parthenon building.
 It’s the only full scale replica of the Greek Parthenon, and it’s right here in Nashville.
 Even if you only see the outside of the building, it’s worth adding to your 3 days in Nashville itinerary.

 It was designed and built as part of the 1897 Tennessee Centennial Exposition.
 Today, it functions as an art museum.
 Unfortunately, the museum was closed when I arrived on Monday, so I’d love to come back and check out the inside of the Nashville Parthenon.

-Just one last cup of coffee, I thought.
-I had to try CREMA, an artisanal coffee house nearly around the corner from my accommodation.
+Just one last cup of coffee on my Nashville trip, I thought.
+I had to try CREMA, a coffee house nearly around the corner from my accommodation.
 I’m glad I walked over there in the early evening, as it was quite possibly the best cup of coffee I enjoyed in Nashville.
-Although it was the most expensive coffee I enjoyed, the smooth and rich flavours were well worth the higher price tag.
+Although it was the most expensive coffee I enjoyed, the smooth and rich flavors were well worth the higher price tag.
 Make sure you stop here on your 3 days in Nashville.

 This is precisely how I spent 3 days in Nashville.
 You might notice that I didn’t set foot into many museums or quintessential attractions.
 I’ve discovered that when I travel to a new place, I like to wander around as much as possible.
 It’s best, of course, when I can discover a new place with friends or even meet local residents.
 They always know the best spots.